 2. You may feel that you’re missing out socially

-6. Hidden extras and course funding
+3. Hidden extras and course funding

 Find out what will be included in the course fee.
 You may have to pay extra for certain resources, practical elements, to sit exams or to gain certification, for instance.

-8. Assessment arrangements vary
+5. Assessment arrangements vary

-Not all distance-learning courses involve assessments, but if there are, find out what these involve, how frequently you are assessed, how you get feedback, typical pass rates etc. If there are external exams, you may need to travel to sit these; make sure that you can get to an exam centre.
+Not all online courses involve assessments, but if there are, find out what these involve, how frequently you are assessed, how you get feedback, typical pass rates etc. If there are external exams, you may need to travel to sit these; make sure that you can get to an exam centre.
 Also find out whether you can resit any assessments if necessary and, if so, whether there are additional costs.

 Finally…